 - write to neighbours and people living close to the land or development site

-Planning application are published on the Planning NI portal.
+Planning application are published online.

 Planning case officer

 A case officer in the council deals with your planning application.
 They carry out site inspections and can meet you and other interested parties to resolve problems.